Married to the Blob

 "Married to the Blob" is the tenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 540th episode of the series.
 It premiered on the Fox network in the United States on January 12, 2014.
 The episode was written by Tim Long and directed by Chris Clements.

+In this episode, Comic Book Guy begins a relationship with Japanese artist Kumiko, but her father objects to it after hearing Homer's opinion of Comic Book Guy.
+Author Harlan Ellison and comic book writer Stan Lee guest starred as themselves.
 The episode received positive reviews from critics and was watched by 4.83 million viewers and an 18-49 rating of 2.2.

 Coincidentally, the title for this episode has been previously used in a segment for "Treehouse of Horror XVII".